openjournals/blog.joss.theoj.org/_posts/2018-12-12-call-for-editors.md

 Further background about JOSS can be found in our [PeerJ paper](https://peerj.com/articles/cs-147/) which summarizes our first year and [my original blog post](http://arfon.org/announcing-the-journal-of-open-source-software/index.html) announcing the journal describes the core motivations for starting the journal.

+Over the past ~30 months, our [editorial team](http://joss.theoj.org/about#editorial_board) has handled over 500 submissions to JOSS (444 accepted at the time of writing, 84 under review).

 ### How to apply

+We especially welcome applications from prospective editors who will contribute to the diversity of our board.

-If you're interested in applying please email me (arfon.smith@gmail.com) with the words `"JOSS editor application"` in the title and include:
+If you're interested in applying please email me (<arfon.smith@gmail.com>) with the words `"JOSS editor application"` in the title and include:

 - A short statement of interest
 - Your specialist subject domains/research topics
 - Links to any past JOSS reviews you've carried out (not required)
 - A summary of your experience with open source software including any links to projects on e.g. GitHub

+✨✨✨ **Please submit your applications before the 18th January, 2019.** ✨✨✨

 #### Selection process